There are many options for protecting your home and family in the event of a fire.

 Installing a smoke alarm in a kitchen or bathroom should be avoided because of the increased likelihood of unwanted alarms caused by cooking, or steam from baths and showers.

-There are two main types of smoke alarm:
+There are two sources of power for smoke alarms:

 The New Zealand Standard NZS 4514:2002 ‘Interconnected smoke alarms for single household units’ sets out requirements for the installation and commissioning of externally powered interconnected smoke alarms.